Rights & Responsibilities

 - Handle my WIC checks carefully - like they were cash and keep my eWIC card PIN number secure.

 - Call the WIC office right away if my eWIC card/checks are damaged, lost, or stolen.
 The eWIC card is replaceable, but checks are replaced only in special cases.

-- Buy only WIC foods with WIC checks or eWIC card;
+- Buy only WIC food with WIC checks or eWIC card:

 - Let the WIC staff know if my address, telephone number or income changes, if I am going to move away, or if I no longer have custody of the client.

 - WIC will give me checks or an eWIC card to buy approved foods at WIC authorized grocery stores each month.

 - WIC will provide referrals to other helpful programs and health services.
 I am encouraged to participate.

 - Standards for eligibility and participation in the WIC Program are the same for everyone, regardless of race, color, national origin, sex, age, or disability.